phloe/amoeba/README.md

 ```

-### _.parseQuery
+### _.fromQuery

-Returns an object containing the querystring data contained in the supplied string.
+Returns an object containing the query string data contained in the supplied string.

 ###### Arguments